Russ Ramsay: Later life

 In January 1987, he was appointed to the Health Discipline Board and the Denture Therapists Appeal Board.
-Three months later he was moved to the Industrial Accident Prevention Association.
-He stayed in that position until 1995 when the board was axed by the Mike Harris administration.
+Three months later he was appointed executive vice president and general manager of the Industrial Accident Prevention Association.
+He stayed in that position until 1995 when the board was eliminated by the Mike Harris administration.

-Ramsay received the Paul Dalseg Community Achievement Award in 2000.
-He died in 2003 at a Sault Ste.
-Marie nursing home, having previously been diagnosed with Alzheimer's disease.
-A boardroom at Sault Ste.
-Marie's City Hall is named in his honour, as is the street leading to City Hall.
-In 2009, Ramsay was selected for induction into the Sault Ste.
-Marie Walk of Fame.
+From January 1990 to February 1999 he wrote a regular column in The Sault Star on local sports and the history and traditions of the city.

+Honours

+In October 1991, in recognition to his contributions to sport in the city, the Sault Ste.
+Marie Museum named its new gallery the Russell H. Ramsay Sports History Hall of Fame.